Equipment / Brands

 | Main field note | User feedback often reports magnetic impact on DistoX in survey context. |

-| Observed market | Regularly cited in caving for performance/price ratio. |
+| Positioning | Regularly cited in caving for performance/price ratio. |

 Pros

-- Excellent output/price ratio.
+- Good output/price ratio.

-- Standard cells are easy to share across setups.
+- Standard 18650 cells, easy to share across setups.

 Cons